RazerMS/Mobile-XDK-RazerMS_Flutter/README.md

 ## Prerequisite

-For the plugin to work, below are the minimum requirements needed :
+For the module to work, below are the minimum requirements needed :

 - Minimum Android SDK Version: 29 ++